Helping the Burmese Help Themselves

 Families struggling to put food on their tables and send their children back to school

-Our efforts focus on buying farm products and distributing them to those who have been hardest hit.
+Our efforts focus on buying and distributing farm products to those who are hardest hit.

-We have purchased and distributed red beans, onions, chilies, palm sugar, ground nuts and sesame to hundreds of families in Bagan.
+We purchase and distribute red beans, onions, chilies, palm sugar, ground nuts and sesame to hundreds of families in Bagan.

-We have purchased and distributed butterfly beans, squash, tomatoes, cabbage and potatoes to hundreds of families in Inle Lake.
+We purchase and distribute butterfly beans, squash, tomatoes, cabbage and potatoes to hundreds of families in Inle Lake.

-We are also funding rural clinics throughout central Burma, including refugee camps for internally displaced persons.
+We also fund rural clinics throughout central Burma, including refugee camps for internally displaced persons.

 In the inspiring words of the late Christopher Reeve, “Once you choose hope, anything is possible.”